SumiSastri/dev-blogs/docs/gcp-firebase/part2-firebase-build.md

 ## Authentication

 The authentication service can be used in isolation.
-It handles account creation, sets user IDs used for loading data that only required by a particular user, allows users to  register/ sign-in & sign-out of accounts.
+It handles account creation, sets user IDs used for loading data that only required by a particular user, allows users to  register/ sign-in and sign-out of accounts.

 Other features include email-confirmation and password re-sets, so that users can manage their accounts effectively.